asyncapi/template-for-generator-templates/README.md

 - [.github/workflows/pull-request-testing.yml](.github/workflows/pull-request-testing.yml) workflow handles automated testing of changes introduces in a pull request.
 - [.github/workflows/automerge.yml](.github/workflows/automerge.yml) workflow handless automated merging of a pull request created by the bot to bump the template version in the `package.json` file.
 The best approach is always to create a separate bot user that handles automation, but you can also use `github-actions` bot.
 - [.github/workflows/update-docs-on-docs-commits.yml](.github/workflows/update-docs-on-docs-commits.yml) workflow is responsible for updating the table of contents in the `README.md` file.
 You need to modify GitHub logins and emails by following comments from the file.
 In the `package.json` file, you can find the `markdown-toc` package in `devDependencies` and a corresponding script `generate:readme:toc`.
 In case you do not want to have a table of contents and related dependencies and automation, you need to remove all those resources and the `npm run generate:readme:toc` step from the `.github/workflows/release.yml` document
 - [.github/workflows/release.yml](.github/workflows/release.yml) workflow is responsible for releasing the package to [npm](https://www.npmjs.com/) and creating a pull request with version change in the `package.json` file.
-In the `package.json` file, you can find the following `devDependencies` related to the release process:

-  - @semantic-release/commit-analyzer
-  - @semantic-release/github
-  - @semantic-release/npm
-  - @semantic-release/release-notes-generator
-  - conventional-changelog-conventionalcommits

-  These dependencies are configured in the `package.json` file in the `release` section.
-In case you are not interested in such a workflow, remember to remove this file and remove not needed parts from the `package.json` file, including `release` and `bump:version` scripts.
+- [.github/workflows/.releaserc](.github/workflows/.releaserc) is a config needed for `semantic-release`

 ## (Optional) Quality assurance